 How to bundle your car and home insurance

 Bundling your car and home insurance is relatively easy.
-Although it may sound like you are getting a combined auto-home insurance policy, this is often not the case (although some companies do offer auto and home policies written under a single policy number).
+Although it may sound like you are getting a combined auto-home insurance policy, this is typically not the case (although some companies do offer auto and home policies written under a single policy number).
 You will generally need to purchase your auto and home insurance with the same insurer to qualify for a bundling discount.
 Here are some steps you can take to bundle your policies:

 - Decide what you want from your insurer.
 Determining if you are looking for exceptional customer service, a highly rated mobile app or certain coverages, for example, can help you decide which companies to get quotes from.
-It may also be beneficial to work with an insurance professional who can provide you with guidance throughout this process.
+It may also be beneficial to work with a local insurance professional who can provide you with guidance throughout this process.

 - Review each quote carefully.
 Assess each auto and home quote carefully to determine if the coverages, premium and details included are accurate and fit your needs.
+Also make sure the quotes highlight the amounts of the discounts you will receive for bundling.

 How to save the most by bundling